Canoers paddle on the Zambezi River in Lower Zambezi National Park in Zambia. Photo courtesy of Anabezi Camp.

 Our Favorite Places to Canoe & Kayak in Africa

-Canoeing and kayaking offer incomparable encounters with African wildlife.
-Paddling can be a morning or afternoon activity that adds variety to your safari, or you can take a multi-day canoe or kayak trip—paddle by day, and stop at night to rest at a lodge or supported campsite.
+Enjoy paddling as a morning activity that adds variety to your safari, or take a multi-day canoe or kayak trip—paddle by day, and stop at night to rest at a lodge.
+Taking a ride as a passenger in a pole-steered canoe is another option, particularly in Botswana and Madagascar.

 Explore the Botswana’s Okavango Delta in a mokoro canoe.
 Photo by Philip Milne.